oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.7 Missing Date in Involvements

-For each item in the list of involvements it must be tested that it includes the property `date`.
+For each item in the list of involvements it MUST be tested that it includes the property `date`.

 The relevant path for this test is: